-The PersonAAL-system will need to regulate information sharing and access according to the privacy legislations in the countries it is operating in.
+The PersonAAL system will need to regulate information sharing and access according to the privacy legislations in the countries it is operating in.
 However, the following issues are of great relevance in any country that the system is going to be used in:

 - a) The elderly would need to control what information she or he may share with informal caregivers.
-This means the "administrator" access rights to the system ought not to be given to the informal caregiver.
+This means that the "administrator" access rights to the system ought not to be given to the informal caregiver.
 Not even in the cases where the elderly is willing to confirm this by written consent since the elderly would no longer have technical control over the information sharing and access. - b) The elderly may choose to share information automatically based on the following categories of data: - i.
 Restricted emotional information (e.g. "(Today) I'm fine" or "Not feeling so well this morning") - ii.
 Aggregated activity data (e.g. number of steps per day or week, or categorical information like "less active than average", "normal activity level" or "more active than average") - iii.
 "Everything is normal"-status updates (e.g. a brief message stating that the elderly is ok and nothing more based on self-report and sensor data from the home of the elderly) - iv.
 Alarms and messages only generated when there are reasons for concern - v.
 No data (the elderly must have the technical opportunity to share no data) - c) The elderly may choose to share more detailed information manually through a "share screen" set-up in a web-based safe log in system, where formal and informal caregivers may be invited in for a time limited session. - d) Direct communication (text, audio, pictures or video) initiated by the elderly or invited contacts - i.
 The elderly contacts a caregiver - ii.
 A caregiver contacts the elderly - iii.
 Conference call/multi-participants' communication - e) Set of action rules agreed upon by the elderly and the caregiver - i.
-The elderly and the caregivers would need to make an agreement on which action either party should take as a consequence of certain events or situations like if an alarm message is generated or the caregiver receives an automatic message saying "Today I do not feel so well".
+The elderly and the caregivers would need to make an agreement on which action either party should take as a consequence of certain events or situations like if an alarm message is generated or the caregiver receives an automatic message saying "Today I do not feel so well". - ii.
+These actions ought to be pre-programmed so the elderly and the caregiver can choose from a list of options when the system is set up or modified later on.